The Critic’s Choice: China and Taiwan

 Join Fairfax Media art critic and author John McDonald for an exploration of Chinese contemporary art in Taipei and Beijing, followed by an optional post-tour to the Hong Kong Art Week.

 In the cities of Taipei and Beijing, explore two of the major centres of Chinese artistic culture, whose different political paths in the latter 20th century have each spawned distinctive contemporary art scenes from their common heritage.
 Immerse yourself in the dynamic artistic culture of these vibrant cities with privileged access to galleries and artists’ studios not open to the public.

 Round out your experience with an optional tour to the Hong Kong Art Week, with VIP access to the region’s premier contemporary art shows including Art Central and Art Basel.

-In the afternoon, depart Australia or New Zealand for Taipei via Hong Kong, arriving in the late night (flight included in tour price).
+Depart Australia (SYD/MEL/BNE/ADL/PER) on Cathay Pacific flights for Taipei via Hong Kong, arriving in the late evening (flight included in tour price).

 Enjoy breakfast and the morning at leisure before a welcome briefing by John.
 After lunch, delve into the city itself with a tour of the National Revolutionary Martyrs’ Shrine, which houses the spirit tablets of those killed in the establishment and defence of the Republic of China; the Confucius Temple, originally constructed in the Qing era and then defiantly rebuilt after being destroyed by the Japanese during their dominion over Taiwan; and the impressive marble monument of the Chiang Kai-shek Memorial Hall.